Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

 Oh may it be that we would always remember the example of Naaman!

 Naaman humbled himself for the pride of his heart.
 He made a conscious decision to heed God’s Word.
 He made the decision to not have a high and lofty opinion of himself and of his own way of thinking.
-Naaman decided to humble himself by receiving the Word of God.
+Naaman decided to humble himself by receiving and following the Word of God.

 The example of Naaman is a good example for us to follow!